yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 }
 ```

-While that will be enough for the vast majority of the cases, for the few remaining ones, a small setup may be required:
+For some remaining edge cases, a small setup may be required:

-- If you need to run an arbitrary Node script from the command line, but not often enough that it's worth making it a proper `scripts` entry, use [`yarn node`](/cli/node) as interpreter instead of `node`.
-This will be enough to register the `.pnp.cjs` file as runtime dependency.
+- If you need to run an arbitrary Node script, use [`yarn node`](/cli/node) as the interpreter, instead of `node`.
+This will be enough to register the `.pnp.cjs` file as a runtime dependency.

 ```
 yarn node ./server.js
 ```

-- If you operate on a system that automatically executes a Node script without you having the opportunity to choose how they are executed (for instance that's what happens with Google Cloud Platform), simply require the PnP file at the top of your init script and call its `setup` function.
+- If you operate on a system that automatically executes a Node script (for instance on Google Cloud Platform (--reference needed here--)), simply require the PnP file at the top of your init script and call its `setup` function.

 ```
 require('./.pnp.cjs').setup();